 FISCAL REVIEW Standards Guidance Comment Standards 5.
 Fiscal Policies & Procedures a.
 Upon turnover of executive director and/or fiscal manager, policies and procedures are reviewed within one year of the change, and updated if necessary [if applicable] b.
-Policies are current (updated within the past two calendar years or to reflect monitoring/audit recommendations) [best practice] c.
-Complete (contains policies and procedures related to: - Internal controls (including safeguarding of assets, authorization of transactions, reconciliation of accounting records) [per Standard 6c.] - Financial reporting [per Standards 6a., 6d., 9a-c.] - Accounts payable [per Standards 7a-c.] - Accounts receivable [per Standards 5d.] - Payroll (including accounting for leave, signature requirements, documentation of salary levels) [per Standards 8e-f., 15c.] - Procurement of goods and services [per 7e-g., 13a-c.] d.
-Implementation of policies and procedures demonstrates appropriate internal controls, including segregation of duties FREQUENCY: SITE VISITS ONLY Items a-b.: Policies must be reviewed when leadership changes (standard), and should be assessed every two years (best practice), even if no changes are necessary.
+Policies are current (updated within the past two calendar years or to reflect monitoring/audit recommendations) [best practice only] c.
+Complete (contains policies and procedures related to: - Internal controls (including safeguarding of assets, authorization of transactions, reconciliation of accounting records) [per Standard 6c.] - Financial reporting [per Standards 6a., 6d., 9a-c.] - Accounts payable [per Standards 7a-c.] - Accounts receivable [per Standards 5d.]
+Items a-b.: Policies must be reviewed when leadership changes (standard), and should be assessed every two years (best practice), even if no changes are necessary.
 Agencies can meet the standard by creating a version history to show reviews occurred and when policies were last updated.
 If the contractor does not meet the standard or best practice, document the date when the Fiscal Policies and Procedures were last updated in the Monitoring Report Letter.
-Item c.: The document should address ALL items in the list with sufficient detail to be actionable, and should be specific to the agency, not generic.
-Cross-reference the manual to the specific standards listed in item c. to ensure actions match written procedures, per item d.
-Item d.: Actual implementation may vary based on internal operations.
-The following are examples of reasonable practices, and monitors should test whether each agency's policies are reasonable and implemented consistently.
-Disbursements are made by pre-numbered checks or through a secure electronic system [test: check register or e-check register] Expenses are pre-approved [test: signed approval forms] Someone prepares a daily list of all cash and checks immediately upon receipt [test: ledger/list] Someone performs spot-checks of fiscal practices to test policies are being followed Bank statements are opened/reviewed by staff or board member Comment Someone performs spot-checks of fiscal practices to test policies are being followed Bank statements are opened/reviewed by staff or board member who does not have accounting responsibilities [test: bank statement showing address] Two people count all cash, and/or unannounced counts of petty cash are made by someone other than the fund custodian [test: signed cash counting forms] Checks over threshold amount (e.g., \$500) are signed by two staff members [test: canceled checks] Agency follows its own (and funders') policies for timely invoicing Agency conducts a biannual equipment inventory [per federal funding requirements, if applicable]
+Comment - Payroll (including accounting for leave, signature requirements, documentation of salary levels) [per Standards 8e-f., 15c.] - Procurement of goods and services [per 7e-g., 13a-c.] d.
+Implementation of policies and procedures demonstrates appropriate internal controls, including segregation of duties Item d.: Actual implementation may vary based on internal operations.
+The following are examples of reasonable practices, and monitors should test whether each agency's policies are reasonable and implemented consistently. - Disbursements are made by pre-numbered checks or through a secure electronic system [test: check register or e-check register] - Expenses are pre-approved [test: signed approval forms] - Someone prepares a daily list of all cash and checks immediately upon receipt [test: ledger/list] - Someone performs spot-checks of fiscal practices to test policies are being followed Bank statements are opened/reviewed by staff or board member who does not have accounting responsibilities [test: bank statement showing address] Two people count all cash, and/or unannounced counts of petty cash are made by someone other than the fund custodian [test: signed cash counting forms] Checks over threshold amount (e.g., \$500) are signed by two staff members [test: canceled checks] Agency follows its own (and funders') policies for timely invoicing Agency conducts a biannual equipment inventory [per federal funding requirements, if applicable]